remarkjs/remark-github/readme.md

 HTML), to simulate the look of mentions on GitHub.
 However, this creates different HTML markup, as the GitHub site applies these styles using CSS.
-Pass `mentionStrong: false` to turn off this behaviour.
+Pass `mentionStrong: false` to turn off this behavior.

 ## Security